os-js/manual.os-js.org/src/v3/tutorial/application/README.md

 # Application Tutorial

-You can use the [official example package](https://github.com/os-js/osjs-example-application) as a bolilerplate for your project.
+You can use the [official example package](https://github.com/os-js/osjs-example-application) as a boilerplate for your project.

 To generate a new package using the example via CLI run `npm run package:create`.

-> The created package will have a basic Babel, SASS and eslint/stylelint setup.
+> The created package will have a basic Babel, SASS and ESLint/Stylelint setup.

 ## Creation